Ron Sparks (politician)

 Ronald D. Sparks (born October 29, 1952) is an American politician from the state of Alabama.
-He is the former Commissioner of Agriculture and Industries.
-Sparks is a member of the Democratic party, and was the Democratic candidate for Governor of Alabama in the state's 2010 gubernatorial election.
+He served as the state's Commissioner of Agriculture and Industries from 2003 to 2011.
+Sparks is a member of the Democratic Party, and was the Democratic nominee for Governor of Alabama in 2010.

 Sparks ran the state's Rural Development Agency from 2011 to 2017.

 Early life, education and career

 Sparks is a graduate of Fort Payne High School.
 His parents were divorced, and he was raised by his grandmother.
-While staying with his father in Merritt, Florida, in 1971, Sparks joined the United States Coast Guard and was Initially stationed in Puerto Rico, he transferred to work on the Tennessee River.
+While staying with his father in Merritt Island, Florida, in 1971, Sparks joined the United States Coast Guard and was Initially stationed in Puerto Rico, he transferred to work on the Tennessee River.
 He became a BM2 E5 Boatswain's mate and earned a Coast Guard Commendation Medal for his service.
 Following his discharge from the service, Sparks graduated from Northeast Alabama Community College in 1978.

 In 1978, at the age of 24, Sparks became a County Commissioner for DeKalb County, Alabama, one of the youngest elected in the State of Alabama.
 He defeated a two-term incumbent.
 At first, Sparks could not find anyone to donate to his campaign; he sold his furniture and gun for initial funding.

 Sparks returned to the private sector.
 In 1993, Sparks was appointed Director of the newly created DeKalb County 911 System.
 As director he was responsible for overseeing the construction of the headquarters office, procuring equipment, hiring and training staff, and field verifying street addresses for over 30,000 homes and businesses.
 Sparks was elected the President of the Alabama chapter of the National Emergency Number Association in 1998.